 For those unfamiliar with Gainesville, when searching for hotels, you will often see listings for Ocala, Florida.
 Ocala is at least a 40-minute drive from Gainesville in regular traffic conditions.
 This should be a last-minute choice should you be unable to find a hotel in Gainesville.
 For football games, expect the drive to double at a minimum as many alumni and Florida fans converge on Gainesville from cities south, often leading to gridlock on I-75.

-If you are coming in for a football game and want to stay at a hotel that is in walking distance to the stadium, the three options are The Reitz Hotel, the Hilton University Conference Center, the AC Hotel and the Holiday Inn University Center.
+If you are coming in for a football game and want to stay at a hotel that is within walking distance to the stadium, the three options are The Reitz Hotel, the Hilton University Conference Center, the AC Hotel and the Holiday Inn University Center.
 Most of the other hotels are off of Archer Road and will require some mode of transportation.

 UF has one hotel on campus, which is found in the Student Union.
 It is called the Reitz Hotel.
 But the official name is the J. Wayne Reitz Union Hotel.
 It has only 36 rooms consisting of a standard room, business suite, executive suite, and deluxe room.
 If you are looking to stay here during football weekends, you must enter the lottery by April 1st.
 Read our blog here.
 Typically, a standard room which consists of one queen bed or two double beds range from $99 per night for an off weekend to $185 per night for graduation weekend and $200-$225 for football